Permanent Disability Lawyer in Atlanta

 The Importance of Expert Witnesses in Permanent Disability Litigation

-Expert witnesses are the backbone of permanent disability cases.
-Because these cases involve complex medical and economic issues, their testimony provides the foundation for proving negligence, causation, and damages.
+Expert witnesses serve as the foundation for permanent disability cases.
+Due to the complexity of the medical and economic matters involved, their testimonies lay the groundwork for establishing negligence, causation, and damages.

 Types of Expert Witnesses